molily/molily.de/_posts/2019-02-03-testing-angular.md

 }
 ```

 When the server response is not “ok”, we throw an error.
 “Ok” means the HTTP response status code is 200-299.
-Examples of “not ok” are 403 Forbidden, 404 Not Found and 500 Internal Server Error.
+Examples of “not ok” are “403 Forbidden”, “404 Not Found” and “500 Internal Server Error”.
 Throwing an error rejects the Promise so the caller of `getTodos` knows that fetching the to-dos failed.

 The fake `okResponse` mimics the success case.
 For the error case, we need to define another fake `Response`.
 Let us call it `errorResponse` with the notorious HTTP status 404 Not Found: